NeDS-Lab/mjqm-simulator/docs/extend/distributions.md

 > [!Note] When all classes define the `prob` configuration, we already normalised them in a previous step to sum up to 1 (see [normalise_probs in toml_loader.cpp](https://github.com/NeDS-Lab/mjqm-simulator/blob/385d9955a5fec296544d9ed9ce7588c25d865ecf/libs/simulator/src/mjqm-settings/toml_loader.cpp#L104))

-To easily and idiomatically read the parameters, without worrying either about how the TOML library works, or about default values, we can use the helper function `distribution_parameter`: it takes one or more keys to look for in the TOML table, and returns the first one found, or `std::nullopt` if none is found.
+To easily and idiomatically read the parameters, without worrying either about how the TOML library works, or about default values, we can use the helper function `distribution_parameter`: it takes one or more keys to look for in the configuration, and returns the first one found, or `std::nullopt` if none is found.

 ```cpp
 // libs/simulator/src/mjqm-settings/toml_distributions_loader.cpp